IDEO-coLAB/pyfi/README.md

 // callback for when python has started py._.onReady(() => {
-  py.my_very_fancy_function([1, 2], {commentary: 'way to go!'})
-  .then((result) => {
+  // we wrap args in an array and kwargs in an object py.my_very_fancy_function([1, 2], {commentary: 'way to go!'}) .then((result) => {
     console.log(result)